 Students consider ways in which texts communicate information, ideas, and perspectives.
+Creating Texts 50% eacher recommendation required.
+Students will be recommended for this class if they did NOT achieve a C grade in Year 10 English.

 Students are supported to create their own written, oral, visual, digital or multimodal texts by examining the links between language in different contexts.